centreon/centreon-documentation/fr/api/rest-api-v1.md

 Contacts/Users**, edit user and on second tab check box **Reach API Configuration**.

 > If you enable this option for a user, this user will be able to access the configuration of all resources monitored by the platform, whatever their ACLs.
 Enable this option only when you really need to.
-You can also simply [disable the v1 API](#disabling-the-v1-api) for the whole platform.
+You can also simply [disable the v1 configuration API](#disabling-the-v1-api) for the whole platform.

 You can give access to the realtime for a specific Centreon user.
 To do so you